wexlerd/diy-identify/README.md

 1. In the tab in which your GitHub repository is opened navigate to the `static` folder and then to the `images` folder.

-2. Select the `Upload files` button, select _choose your files_ and browse to the location of the files with the same names as the files you referenced in the _Image Name_ column of your _Image Info_ spreadsheet, and select `Open`.
+2. Select the `Upload files` button, select _choose your files_ and browse to the location of the files with the same names as the files you referenced in the _Image Name_ column of your _Image Info_ spreadsheet, and select `Open`. **Important: Make sure the image names exactly match the names you put in column one of _Image Info_**

 3. Select `Commit changes` to confirm the new file additions.
 Uploading many images may take several minutes.